Amoria maculata

 Amoria maculata, common name Carol's volute, is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.

 Description

 The shell is smooth and glossy, with a whorled, straight sided spire.
 The body whorl is smoothly rounded, with no shoulder.
 The columella has four thin, strong plaits, and the outer lip is smooth and not thickened.
 Typically, the shell ranges in colour between white, cream, fawn and salmon, occasionally without a pattern, but typically featuring four spiral bands of brown patches.
 Shell length varies, but is usually 60-80mm.

+The shell is brown, adorned with two spiral series of squarish dark spots, and an additional series of irregular spots situated near the suture.